Justin-del/WebTemplate/RoutesHandler/Readme.txt

-Every file inside the RoutesHandler directory must have an implementation of the function HandleRoutes.
+Every file inside the RoutesHandler (except for TemplateParser.go) directory must have an implementation of the function HandleRoutes.